Myanmar judge rejects request for dismissal of case against two jailed Reuters reporters

 The reporters’ lawyers had argued that the testimony from witnesses called by the prosecution was insufficient to charge the pair.
 They also pointed to what they said were inconsistencies in witness testimony and procedural mistakes made by the authorities during the arrest and subsequent searches.

-During previous hearings one of the police witnesses told the court he had burned his notes from the time of the arrests, while a civilian witness had the location where police say the arrests were made - a key point of contention during the proceedings - written on his hand.

-Another witness said he had signed the search form recording the reporters’ arrests before the items seized from them had been filled in.

-Lead prosecutor Kyaw Min Aung had argued against the dismissal of the case, reiterating the prosecution’s position that the documents the reporters had in their possession were secret and that the court could assume they intended to harm the security of the country.
+Lead prosecutor Kyaw Min Aung had argued against the dismissal of the case, reiterating the prosecution’s position that the documents that the police say the reporters had in their possession were secret and that the court could assume they intended to harm the security of the country.

+On Wednesday, Kyaw Min Aung left the courtroom before reporters could ask him for comment on the ruling.

+Myanmar government spokesman, Zaw Htay, could not be immediately reached for comment.
+He has previously told Reuters that under Myanmar’s constitution the courts were independent and has declined to comment on the case, citing ongoing court proceedings.

 Wa Lone and Kyaw Soe Oo have been in custody since their arrests on Dec.
 12.

+Wa Lone’s wife Pan Ei Mon, who is pregnant with their first child, broke down in tears after the hearing, telling journalists, “Wa Lone told me ‘not to expect too much’ but I’m always expecting as his wife.”

+She added: “I want them to be released as soon as possible.
+I’m so tired of pretending that I’m okay in front of my husband.
+I’m so tired.
+I don’t want to pretend any more.”

-The journalists had been working on a Reuters investigation into the killing of 10 Rohingya Muslim men in the village of Inn Din, in western Myanmar’s Rakhine state, during an army crackdown that has sent nearly 700,000 people fleeing to Bangladesh.
+The two Reuters journalists had been working on a Reuters investigation into the killing of 10 Rohingya Muslim men in the village of Inn Din, in western Myanmar’s Rakhine state, during an army crackdown that has sent nearly 700,000 people fleeing to Bangladesh.

 Seven Myanmar soldiers have been sentenced to “10 years in prison with hard labor in a remote area” for participating in the massacre, the army said on Tuesday.